 The settlement of migrants arriving in Switzerland is not distributed evenly across all cantons or municipalities.
-The immigration rate for the whole of Switzerland in 2014 was nineteen arrivals per 1,000 inhabitants.
+The immigration rate for the whole of Switzerland in 2015 was 18.5 arrivals per 1,000 inhabitants.

-In 2014, the most preferred cantons were Geneva and Basel-Stadt (47 and 31 arrivals respectively per 1,000 inhabitants).
-Appenzell Innerrhoden, Schwyz and Glaris attracted the fewest migrants, at rates of fewer than ten arrivals per 1,000 inhabitants.
+In 2015, the most preferred cantons were Geneva and Basel-Stadt (49 and 31 arrivals respectively per 1,000 inhabitants).
+Schwyz, Nidwalden and Jura attracted the fewest migrants, at rates of fewer than ten arrivals per 1,000 inhabitants.

-In terms of municipalities, the most preferred locations in 2014 were Leysin (VD) and Randogne (VS), with 187 and 175 arrivals respectively per 1,000 inhabitants.
-Other municipalities with more than 100 arrivals per 1,000 inhabitants were Port-Valais (VS) and Sorengo (TI).
-All these municipalities have a private school or private university, which explains the high rates.
-Geneva is the highest-ranking large city, with a rate of 66 arrivals per 1,000 inhabitants.
-Among medium-sized or large municipalities (at least 2,000 inhabitants), the lowest immigration rates are found in Knutwil (LU, 1.9 per 1,000), Eggersriet (SG, 2.2 per 1,000) and St. Niklaus (VS, 2.2 per 1,000).
-Of cities with a permanent population of more than 10,000 inhabitants, the rate is lowest in Münsingen (BE, four per 1,000).
+In terms of municipalities, the most preferred locations in 2015 were Leysin (VD) and Randogne (VS), with 191 and 151 arrivals respectively per 1,000 inhabitants.
+Other municipalities with more than 100 arrivals per 1,000 inhabitants were Hospental (UR) and Flühli (LU).
+Geneva is the highest-ranking large city, with a rate of 68 arrivals per 1,000 inhabitants.
+Among medium-sized or large municipalities (at least 2,000 inhabitants), the lowest immigration rates are found in Thierachern (BE, 0.4 per 1,000) and Felsberg (GR, 1.2 per 1,000).
+Of cities with a permanent population of more than 10,000 inhabitants, the rate is lowest in Steffisburg (BE, five per 1,000).